Achievable logoAchievable logo

 Examples: common stocks, bonds, mutual funds, ETFs, options

-Common stock prices rise and fall in the stock market depending on demand.
-Most of the time, demand is influenced by the company’s success.
-If Coca-Cola has a good business year, its shares will likely rise in value due to higher demand for its stock (and vice versa).
-Simply put, prices rise if more stock is purchased than sold by investors (and vice versa).
-We’ll discuss more about the stock market in the next chapter.
+Common stock prices rise and fall in the stock market based on supply and demand.
+Much of the time, demand is influenced by the company’s success.
+If Coca-Cola has a strong business year, investors may want to buy more of its stock, increasing demand and pushing the price up (and vice versa).
+Put simply, prices tend to rise when investors buy more shares than they sell, and fall when selling outweighs buying.

 For example, Stacy purchases Ford Motor Company stock at $10 per share.
 She invests in Ford because she believes in its products and business model.
 Over the next few years, the company sells more cars and trucks than expected, and demand for Ford stock increases.
-With more demand in the stock market, its stock price rises to $25.
+With higher demand in the stock market, Ford’s stock price rises to $25.
 Stacy sells her shares and locks in a $15 per share profit.
 This is an example of capital appreciation.

 Definitions